SAP-samples/cap-cds-hands-on/exercises/07/README.md

 }
 ```

-Sure enough, looking at the service's [metadata document](http://localhost:4004/odata/v4/simple/$metadata), we can see that the `Products` entity type looks like this:
+Indeed, looking at the service's [metadata
+document](http://localhost:4004/odata/v4/simple/$metadata), we can see that the
+`Products` entity type looks like this:

 ```xml
 <EntityType Name="Products">